Congress leaders recall Pranab Mukherjee's contribution, describe him Bhisham Pitamah, guardian of party | Politics

 Congress leaders recall Pranab Mukherjee's contribution, describe him Bhisham Pitamah, guardian of party

-"Pranab Mukherjee contribution to the Congress party will be written in the golden letters of history.
-He was an encyclopedia in himself.
+"Pranab Mukherjee's contribution to the Congress party will be written in golden letters of history.
+He was an encyclopaedia in himself.
 Such people are rarely seen in politics.
 He was the Bhisham Pitamah of Congress party.
 Congress party could not take any decision without his consent," he said.
 Ahmed Patel said Pranab Mukherjee was like an elder brother to him.

 "I am devasted to hear about Pranab da's demise.
 He was like my elder brother.
 His demise has left a permanent vacuum in India's public life.
 He was an encyclopaedia of Indian politics," he said.
 Azad said Mukherjee's work will be always remembered.
 "The country has lost a very great patriotic son," he said.

 Kamal Nath said that Mukherjee had guided him from a young age.
 "In 1979, he inspired me to contest elections.
 I have learnt a lot from him."
-Chidambaram said he had worked with Mukherjee for many years and worked with him very closely between 2004 and 2014.
+P Chidambaram said he had worked with Mukherjee for many years and very closely between 2004 and 2014.

 "Pranab Mukherjee had a phenomenal memory, a very sharp insight into political and economic developments and a thorough understanding of the economy and matters connected therewith which concerned the ordinary people.
 With his passing away, not only the Congress but, the entire political spectrum of this country has lost a lifelong and a valiant soldier," he said.
 Anand Sharma said Pranab Mukherjee died at a time when the country needed him most.